Solid plastic color throughout

 Resin impregnated kraft paper

 Fibers, dyes & resins with color throughout

-MYTH: HDPE, Phenolic and SCRC bathroom partitions are manufactured from the same material.
+MYTH: Phenolic, SCRC and HDPE toilet partitions are manufactured from the same material

 FACT: High Density Polyethylene (HDPE) bathroom partitions are comprised of high density polyethylene resin & pigments.
 Phenolic bathroom partitions are comprised of a melamine sheet then multiple layers of resin impregnated kraft paper.
 Solid color reinforced composite (SCRC) bathroom partitions are made from a homogeneous composite of cellulose fibers, dyes & resins with a GraffitiOff™ surface coating.
 Independent testing reveals Scranton Products™ HDPE is a better material choice to withstand the harsh environments of commercial bathroom partitions.

 Comparing the numerous laboratory test throughout this document HDPE, Phenolic and SCRC were graded on a scale of 1—3, 1 being the least favorable and 3 the most.
 Testing shows that Scranton Products HDPE is the best material choice with a score of 15 out of 18 and then Phenolic with 13 out of 18 and SCRC with 10 out of 18.

 MYTH: Phenolic, SCRC and HDPE partitions are all resistant to mold and mildew.